-I guess beans have a bad reputation.
-They are cheap and make you fart, right?
+I feel like beans have a bad reputation.
 Maybe that’s why in most restaurants beans are not the main ingredient on your plate?
 But beans are amazing.
 They are the ultimate example that eating healthy is simple, cheap, delicious and versatile.

 My fave thing to add to any bean salad is carrots.
 I love carrots!
-They’re rich in vitamin A and it gives a crunchy sweet taste to this salad.
-Oh, and they are great for your hormones.
+They add a crunchy sweet taste to this salad.

 - 3 large carrots (grated or run through a food processor)